 Tilt sensors also provide a variety of other notable benefits.
 For instance, with smart home convenience at your fingertips, you won’t need to leave your running vehicle to close or open the door.
 Connected tilt sensors offer full control with smartphone apps and smart control panels.

 Set and monitor alarms

-By using a home security tilt sensor, you can remotely monitor garages, hatches, roll-up doors and virtually any other tilting surface in your home.
-When armed, the sensors measure whether an item is level or flat, and depending on the settings, users can receive alerts based on their chosen criteria.
+By using a home security tilt sensor, you can remotely monitor garages, hatches, roll-up doors, and virtually any other tilting surface in your home.
+When armed, the sensors measure whether an item is level or flat, and depending on the settings you can receive alerts based on your chosen criteria.
 When a monitored item changes position, the alarm triggers.